 WELCOME TO THE HISTORIC 1823 WENDELL PARSONAGE

-By 1923 ministers no longer lived in Wendell but were shared with neighboring towns.
-In 1935, the Parsonage was rented out to tenants who sometimes used the home as a storefront and even once as an ice-cream parlor.
-With the economic strife of the Great Depression, the Wendell Congregational Church lost all of it's savings and was forced to
+1931 By 1923 ministers no longer lived in Wendell but were shared with neighboring towns.
+With the Great Depression the Wendell Congregational Church used the vacant home to generate much needed revenue.
+In 1935, the Parsonage was rented out to tenants who sometimes used it as a storefront and once as an ice-cream parlor.
+After losing lost all of its savings, the church was forced to consider selling the Parsonage in the late 1930s.
+The decision to sell was not without its opponents.
+In 1941 after a hearing in the Massachusetts Supreme Judicial Court, the Wendell Congregational Church won the right to put the Parsonage up for sale.

 `